Italy: Mario Draghi presents policy goals | DW | 17.02.2021

-New Italian premier Mario Draghi was on Wednesday set to give details of his strategy to end a period of political crisis.
+New Italian premier Mario Draghi on Wednesday gave details of his strategy to end a period of political crisis.

-The Senate speech is hotly anticipated, with Draghi having said little in public about the objectives of his technocrat government since being sworn into office.
+The Senate speech had been hotly anticipated, with Draghi having said little in public about the objectives of his technocrat government since being sworn into office.

 An early test for the new prime minister